Ready to go with cloth diapers?

 - Cold Wash.
 Place all your soiled cloth diapers in the machine with baking soda for a cold water wash.

 - Hot Wash.
-Add your wet cloth diapers to load, add 1/4 of the recommended amount of detergent and wash in hot water.
+Add your wet cloth diapers to load, add detergent and baking soda and wash in hot water.

 - Rinse.
-Rinse cloth diapers with cold water.
+Rinse cloth diapers with cold water and vinegar.

 - 2nd Rinse.
 Rinse cloth diapers with cold water.